KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 The orange curve is positioned closet to the top-left corner, which represents the ideal behavior for a classifier.
 An AUC value of 0.9820 indicates that the model can achieve a very high True Positive Rate (Recall) with an almost negligible False Positive Rate.

+The blue curve also demostrates excellent results, following a path significantly above the diagonal reference line.
+Despite being a custom architecture built "from scratch", it shows strong performance with an AUC > 0.93.

+The green curve is notably lower than the others, indicating poor discriminatory power.
+This weak performance confirms the model collapse observed in the confusion matrix - the model failed to learn features and defaulted to predicting only the majority class.

 ### Classification report